Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Michigan

 Citation: Prot.
 Serv.
 Man.
 PSM 716-7

-• Contact with medical staff to obtain confirmation of the following information:
+- Contact with medical staff to obtain confirmation of the following information, if available:

-• Results of medical tests indicating that the newborn was exposed to substances and/or alcohol
+- Results of medical tests indicating infant exposure to substances or alcohol

-• The health and status of the newborn
+- The health and status of the infant

-• Documented symptoms of withdrawal experienced by the newborn
+- Documented symptoms of withdrawal experienced by the infant

-• Observations of the parents care of the newborn and the parent's response to the newborn's needs
+- Observations of the parent's care of the infant(s) and the parent's response to the infant's needs

-• Interview with the newborn's parents and any relevant caregivers to assess the need for a referral for substance use prevention, treatment, or recovery services
+- Interview with the infant's parents and any relevant caregivers to assess the need for a referral for substance use prevention, treatment, or recovery services

-• Assessment of the parent's capacity to adequately care for the newborn and other children in the home
+- Assessment of the parent's capacity to adequately care for the infant and other children in the home

 Parental substance use or positive toxicology in a newborn does not in and of itself prove child abuse or neglect.
 A caseworker will need to determine if harm has occurred or is likely to occur, not simply if the child has been affected by or exposed to a substance.

-• Is there demonstrated ability to consistently nurture and supervise the child(ren) according to their developmental needs?
+- Is there a demonstrated ability to consistently nurture and supervise the child(ren) according to their developmental needs?

 Responsibility for Development of the Plan of Safe Care